bkmi/flowmm/README.md

 First train using a hydra sweep.

 ```
+collected_to_cif.py             -   takes rfm outputs and creates a dataframe of cifs
 highestepochfromhydrasweep.py   -   find the highest epochs from a sweep folder
 eval_grid.sh                    -   evaluate every highest epoch checkpoint from a sweep folder
+prerelax_omat.py                -   use omat potential to prerelax
 slurmeval.sh                    -   for job submission
 ```